fossology/fossology-python/README.rst

       from fossology import fossology_token
       from fossology.enum import TokenScope

-      FOSSOLOGY_SERVER = "https://fossology.example.com/repo" # Note the absense of the trailing slash, otherwise the token generation will fail
+      FOSSOLOGY_SERVER = "https://fossology.example.com/repo" # Note the absence of the trailing slash, otherwise the token generation will fail
       FOSSOLOGY_USER = "fossy"
       FOSSOLOGY_PASSWORD = "fossy"
       TOKEN_NAME = "fossy_token"

+      # By default version v2 of the token generation API will be used
       token = fossology_token(
             FOSSOLOGY_SERVER,
             FOSSOLOGY_USER,
             FOSSOLOGY_PASSWORD,
             TOKEN_NAME,
             TokenScope.WRITE
+            version="v2"
       )

 -  Start using the API: